app-sre/gabi/README.md

 ```

 Using a Base64-encoded query when making a request can help alleviate some of the challenges of complex queries (SQL
-statements) that include a combination of quotes, and other characters that the JSON standard considers reserved can
+statements) that include a combination of quotes or other characters that the JSON standard considers reserved and can
-often be problematic, especially as ensuring that challenging parts of the SQL query have been correctly escaped can be
+often be problematic, as ensuring that parts of the SQL query have been correctly escaped can be quite involved and
-quite involved and error-prone.
-When passing a Base64-encoded query string, make sure that the `base64_query=true` query
+error-prone.
+When passing a Base64-encoded query string, ensure that the `base64_query=true` query parameter is set when
-parameter is set when making a request.
+making a request.
 For example:

 ```
 $ echo -n "select table_name from information_schema.tables where table_schema='public'" | base64 | tr -d '\n'